iris-connect/iris-gateway/iris-backend-service/Readme.md

-# IRIS Location Service
+# IRIS Backend Services

+One module of this is the Location Service.
-Service allowing [Contact Tracing Apps](https://www.wirfuerdigitalisierung.de/ber-uns) to upload their location data (Restaurants, Shops, Hairdressers).
+This service allowing [Contact Tracing Apps](https://www.wirfuerdigitalisierung.de/ber-uns) to upload their location data (Restaurants, Shops, Hairdressers).
 The index can be searched by Healthe Authoritiy employees to easily request contact data from those IRIS enabled locations.

+The second module is the Alert Service.
+Other components can send an alert to this service, which caches them and sends them to Slack and Zammad depending on the type.

 ## Postman Collection